Home/Beverages/Pu-erh Cooked Shu Tea Cake

 Pu-erh Tea Infused Oatmeal

-A warm bowl of oatmeal infused with Pu-erh tea, topped with fruits and nuts for a hearty breakfast.
+A warm bowl of oatmeal infused with the rich flavor of Pu-erh tea, topped with nuts and fruits for a nutritious breakfast.

 Ingredients